Bilateral Vocal Fold Paralysis

 Although a small number of conditions account for most cases of vocal cord immobility, this article presents a comprehensive differential diagnosis, followed by the clinical presentations, diagnostic workup, and treatment options.
 The goal of the article is to provide the clinician with a basic understanding of the rare entity of bilateral vocal fold immobility (BVFI).[2]

-Computed tomography (CT) scanning along the entire length of the vagus nerve from the skull base to the superior mediastinum may be necessary when no other cause of bilateral vocal fold (cord) immobility (BVFI) is identified.
+Computed tomography (CT) scanning along the entire length of the vagus nerve from the skull base to the superior mediastinum may be necessary when no cause of bilateral vocal fold (cord) immobility (BVFI) is initially identified.
+This test will also assess the structure of the larynx and help to determine if intralaryngeal pathology is present.

-Medical management of inflammatory conditions of the cricoarytenoid (CA) joint (eg, gout) and the laryngeal mucosa (eg, syphilis, tuberculosis) that result in mechanical fixation may improve the patient's airway.
+Medical management of inflammatory conditions of the cricoarytenoid (CA) joint (eg, gout, rheumatoid arthritis) and the laryngeal mucosa (eg, syphilis, tuberculosis) that result in mechanical fixation may improve the patient's airway.
 Corticosteroids may be effective in several conditions (eg, Wegener granulomatosis, sarcoidosis, polychondritis).
-Glucose management may help neuropathy due to diabetes mellitus.
-Reflux management may be helpful in patients with bilateral vocal fold (cord) immobility (BVFI) due to laryngopharyngeal reflux.

-Surgical procedures for bilateral vocal fold (cord) immobility (BVFI) due to interarytenoid (IA) scarring, with or without cricoarytenoid (CA) ankylosis, include the following:
+Surgical procedures for bilateral vocal fold (cord) immobility (BVFI) or posterior glottic stenosis (PGS) due to interarytenoid (IA) scarring, with or without cricoarytenoid (CA) ankylosis, include the following:

 History of the Procedure